fs-c/fsoc.space/posts/refactoring-a-pattern-scanner.md

 ### Building a pattern

-We could stop right here, assuming the program we are reading from remains the same*, we will always be able to get the correct address now.
+We could stop right here, assuming the program we are reading from remains the same, we will always be able to get the correct address now.
 But, particularly when working with games, the program will not remain the same and any update will invariably change the location of our pointer in the assembly.
 At this point, some resign themselves to updating their offsets after every update, perhaps choosing to use something like [dumps.host](https://dumps.host/) to essentially offload the work.

-*And assuming that the program isn't written in an interpreted language, in which case the location of the actual machine code is effectively unpredictable.
+(The situation is somewhat more convoluted when the target program is written in an interpreted language, where the location of the actual machine code might not always be the same.)

 But while code changes _anywhere_ will break our offsets, these code changes will very often not be local to the place in the assembly we are getting our address from.
 This motivates the concept of pattern scanning, often also called signature scanning.
 For each offset we create a pattern, made up of surrounding instructions (bytes), taking care to add wildcards for things we expect to change --- like the offset we are looking for.